SilkRose/Pony/src/stories/ideas.md

 ## Unnamed Pinkie x Twilight romance story

 ### Synopsis
 Pinkie has a crush on Twilight, one day she goes over to Twilight's, who is reading a book about prose.
 Pinkie asks if Twilight has written any fiction, she says no, and Pinkie has a great idea, they should write a book together.
 Twilight is hesitant at first, but Pinkie assures her it will be fun.
 They start writing, both coming up with ideas and taking turns writing it.
 Pinkie is making it a romance story, which Twilight doesn't notice for a bit.
 At then end of the story they write, Twilight reads it aloud to them, slowly realizing the characters are them and in the story Pinkie asks her out.
-Twilight blushes before Pinkie asks, “will you go out with me?”
+Twilight blushes before Pinkie asks, "will you go out with me?"
 Twilight says yes and they hug.

 ***